eliatra/opensearch-k8s-operator/docs/userguide/main.md

     setVMMaxMapCount: true
 ```

-This will configure an init container for each opensearch pod that executes the needed `sysctl` command.
+This will configure an init container for each OpenSearch pod that executes the needed `sysctl` command.
 By default the init container uses a busybox image.
 If you want to change that (for example to use an image from a private registry), see [Custom init helper](#custom-init-helper).

 ### Configuring Snapshot Repo (BETA)